Hbvsa/DinoCustomObjectDetection/README.md

 ![](Assets/detection.png)

-Switch back to working with zenml if you wish by running to get the right pydantic version.
+Switch back to retraining or recreating datasets if you wish by running the following command to get the right pydantic version.
+Else you will get a pydantic version error.
 ```
 pip install zenml
 ```